WOVNio/wovnrb/README.md

 This sets the Ruby application's default language.
 The default value is English ('en').

-If a requested page, where the default language's parameter is included in the URL, the request is redirected before translating.
+If, for a requested page, the default language parameter is included in the URL, the request is redirected before translating.
 The default_lang parameter is used for this purpose.

 If the default_lang is set to 'en', when receiving a request for the following URL,

 	https://wovn.io/en/contact

-The library will redirect to the following URL.
+Then the library will redirect to the following URL.

 	https://wovn.io/contact

 ### 2.3. supported_langs
 This tells the library which languages are being used on the website (including the original language).
-This setting allows for inserting metadata necessary to SEO (Search Engine Optimization).
+This setting allows for inserting metadata necessary for SEO (Search Engine Optimization).

 If your website is in English and you are using WOVN.io to localize it in